30 Healthy Side Dishes That Satisfy

 Nutrition: 265 calories, 14.7 g fat (2.3 g saturated fat), 57 mg sodium, 30.5 carbs, 3.9 g fiber, 10.1 g sugar, 7.2 g protein

-What an array of colors for this hearty side dish!
+What an array of colors for this hearty salad dish!
 Delicata squash and pomegranate seeds give this dish a bright, sunset-like hue, and this dish is another wonderful way to get your fix of beta-carotene.
 Meanwhile, the pomegranate has some powerful properties worth mentioning, too.
-Not only does it have plentiful antioxidants, it also helps fight against Alzheimer's disease.
+Not only does it have plentiful antioxidants, it also helps fight against Alzheimer’s disease.
 A polyphenol called punicalagin is the anti-inflammatory agent in the fruit that vanquishes traces of plaque that accumulates in the brain cells.
-For more great salad ideas, check out our list of 30 Salad Recipes for Weight Loss.

 Get the recipe from Oh My Veggies.